Austro-Hungarian Armed Forces

 Bassett’s monograph is a sweeping, chronological exploration of the Habsburg army.
 It follows the evolution of the army on the battlefield, detailing its descent from being the finest in Europe to being woefully ill-prepared for war in 1914.
 Nevertheless, Bassett channels Rothenberg’s ceaseless optimism, finding strength and achievement where others have found weakness and failure.

 Lackey, Scott W. The Rebirth of the Habsburg Army: Friedrich Beck and the Rise of the General Staff.
-Santa Barbara, CA: Praeger, 1995.
+Westport, CT: Greenwood, 1995.

-In his revised PhD dissertation, he examines the achievements the first Chief of the Austro-Hungarian General Staff, Friedrich Beck.
+In his revised PhD dissertation, Lackey examines the achievements the first chief of the Austro-Hungarian General Staff, Friedrich Beck.
 Following the Prussian model, Beck’s General Staff overhauled the empire’s system of mobilization, created a new reserve in the Landsturm, and established a defensive alliance with Germany.
 In short, Beck created the army Conrad von Hötzendorf took to war in 1914.

 Rechkron, Josef Rechberger, Josef Ritter von Lehnert, Artur von Khuepach, Heinrich Bayer von Bayersburg, and Hans Sokol.
 Geschichte der K. u.
 K. Kriegsmarine.
 5 vols.
-Vienna and Graz, Austria: Böhlau, 1966.
+Vienna: Böhlau, 1966.